 (2) Without limiting subclause (1) a statement in an instrument executed by the Authority that any estate or interest in land or other property has become vested in it under this Schedule is evidence of that fact.

-[Clause 8 amended by No. 60 of 2006 s.
+[Clause 8 amended: No. 60 of 2006 s.
 130.]

 9. Funds